-When God Tells You To Write A Book
+When God Calls You To Write A Book

 I wrote two young adult novels and even sought out publication for them.
 I even had a few agents interested in one of my books but they wanted me to make some changes that I didn’t have time for, because I was suddenly thrown into a world of special needs parenting.